Sometimes after staining wood, you don’t get the color shade you wanted. So, how to darken stained wood?

 - Paintbrushes

-- Wipe the surface with a clean rag to remove dust nibs.
+- Clean the surface with a clean rag to remove dust nibs.

-- Scruff the surface with ultrafine-grit sandpaper.
-If the surface is sealed, you must remove the sealant first.
+- Sand the surface with fine-grit sandpaper (220-grit).
+If the stained wood is sealed, use coarse-grit sandpaper (40-grit) to remove the sealer.

 - Wait until one coat dries before applying the next one.